caiiiycuk/js-dos/6.22/current/docs/api/js-dos-ts/js-dos-fs.md

-allow to create file in FS, you can pass absolute path all directories will be created
+[synchronous] allow to create file in FS, you can pass absolute path.
+All directories will be created

 body can be string or ArrayBuffer or Uint8Array